ANDREWAHN-UK/tax-calculator/README.md

 a which combines net income x,y and z, runs it against tax etc thresholds and comes up with what is hopefully a nice, accurate and easy to understand summation of multiple streams of income.

-Moving even further afield, the website can be broadened to account for multiple countries, and perhaps even for users with income streams from multiple countries, e.g. if you are resident in England, have a wage in England, but are receiving rental income from a timeshare in Spain.
+Moving even further afield, the website can be broadened to account for multiple countries, and perhaps even for users with income streams from multiple countries, e.g. if you are resident in England, have a wage in England, but are receiving rental income from a holiday home abroad.
  - - - -
 **6. Wireframes:**
  - - - -